tfius/scaffold-eth/SwarmMail README.md

 ## Overview
 The code provided defines a set of structures and functions to manage user registration, email management, lockers, shared lockers, subscription requests, and active bids.

 ## Introduction
-This is a Solidity smart contract.
-The code defines a data structure to represent a user, which includes their public key, email address, and various lists of emails, subscription requests, active bids, and subscription items.
+The code defines a data structures to represent a user, which includes their public key, email address, and various lists of emails, subscription requests, active bids, and subscription items.

 The code also includes a modifier `isRegistered()` that requires that the user is registered before executing a function.
 There is a function `register()` that allows a user to register with a public key.